littensy/pretty-react-hooks/README.md

 Contributions are welcome!
 Note that if you make a change to a hook, you should also check the tests and documentation.

-To get started, clone the repository and run `yarn install`.
+To get started, clone the repository and run `pnpm install`.
 Then, you can run the following commands:

--   `yarn dev` - Enable watch mode with the `game` project type
+-   `pnpm dev` - Enable watch mode with support for TestEZ Companion
--   `yarn build` - Build the package
+-   `pnpm build` - Compile the package's `out` directory

 You will likely need the following extensions: